-Sugaring hair removal is as simple as mixing together a bit of sugar, water and lemon juice – that’s all you need to get rid of unwanted hair gently.
-Here’s an all-natural DIY recipe for body hair removal at home.
+This sugaring paste recipe is as simple as mixing together a bit of sugar, water and lemon juice – that’s all you need to get rid of unwanted hair gently.
+Here’s an all-natural DIY sugaring recipe for body hair removal at home.

 If you’d like to remove unwanted hair from your arms, legs, or face, there are several ways to go about it.
 Many people resort to questionable chemical creams, wet razors that produce unnecessary waste, or expensive peeling devices and wax strips.
 But have you heard of Sugaring?
 It is much gentler for you and better for the environment.

 Sugaring is a proven method of hair removal that originates from Persia, where it is offered in Hamams – the traditional steam baths.
 The sugar paste – called Halawa – is a mixture of natural ingredients including sugar, water, and lemon juice.
-Similar to waxing, the paste is applied to the skin.
-During removal, the unwanted hair is pulled away.
+It is similar to waxing: You start by mixing the sugaring paste (see the recipe below), then apply the paste to your skin and remove unwanted hair by pulling the sugaring away.

-The paste for sugaring is very easy to make yourself.
-You probably already have everything you need for sugaring hair removal at home:
+This DIY sugaring paste recipe is very easy to make yourself.
+You probably have everything you need for this hair removal technique at home:

 - 1 part water